CARING, COLLABORATIVE, AND PRACTICAL PSYCHOTHERAPY

 People often come to me because they feel stuck.
-They see themselves as ineffective, unable to overcome negative beliefs about themselves or the world.
-They may struggle to find common ground in relationships, or are caught in destructive patterns that interfere with the ability to lead a balanced and successful life.
+They see themselves as ineffective in life or powerless to overcome negative thoughts.
+They may struggle to find common ground in relationships, or are caught in destructive patterns that keep them from achieving their goals.

-In over 15 years as a psychotherapist, I have come to appreciate the wisdom of every individual to succeed over what seem like insurmountable obstacles.
-I believe the personal challenges you face have roots in, and can be met with your natural abilities.
-Psychotherapy invites a process of recognizing and appreciating your best self, exposing resilience, and freeing yourself from the barriers to fulfillment.
+In over 18 years as a psychotherapist, I have come to appreciate the wisdom of every individual to succeed over what seem like impossible obstacles.
+I believe the personal challenges you face have roots in and can be met with your natural abilities.
+Psychotherapy invites a process of recognizing your best self, exposing resilience, and freeing yourself from the barriers to fulfillment.

-My goal is to provide a compassionate space in which we collaborate to reveal your potential.
+My goal is to provide a safe and creative space in which we collaborate to reveal your potential.
 I take an interactive approach, which means I listen attentively, partner with you to explore your concerns, and share my observations and experience to promote self-awareness, confidence, healing, and growth.
-My interventions are tailored to address your specific needs, and include techniques from cognitive behavioral, interpersonal, feminist, and humanistic psychotherapies.
+My interventions are tailored to address your specific needs, and include techniques from cognitive-behavioral, interpersonal, feminist, and humanistic psychotherapies.

 HELP FOR SPECIFIC NEEDS

 I offer clinical assessments, consultation, and lifestyle coaching, in addition to brief and long-term psychotherapy for individuals and couples.
 Treatment recommendations are personalized and take into account the nature of your concerns, treatment goals, relevant personal history, and other resources available to you.